AdaFlow: Imitation Learning with Variance-Adaptive Flow-Based Policies: Experiments

 \subsection{Robot Manipulation Tasks}

-\textbf{Environments and Tasks} To further validate how \ours{} performs on practical robotics tasks, we compare \ours{} against baselines on a Push-T task~\citep{chi2023diffusion}, the RoboMimic~\cite{mandlekar2021matters} benchmark (Lift, Can, Square, Transport, ToolHang) and the LIBERO~\citep{liu2023libero} benchmark.
+\textbf{Experiment Setup} To further validate how \ours{} performs on practical robotics tasks, we compare \ours{} against baselines on a Push-T task~\citep{chi2023diffusion}, the RoboMimic~\cite{mandlekar2021matters} benchmark (Lift, Can, Square, Transport, ToolHang) and the LIBERO~\citep{liu2023libero} benchmark.
 For the Push-T task and the tasks in RoboMimic, we follow the exact experimental setup described in Diffusion Policy~\citep{chi2023diffusion}.
 Following the Diffusion Policy, we add three additional baseline methods: 1) LSTM-GMM, BC with the LSTM model and a Gaussian mixture head, 2) IBC, the implicit behavioral cloning~\citep{florence2022implicit}, an energy-based model for generative decision-making, and 3) BET~\cite{shafiullah2022behavior}.
-For the LIBERO tasks, we pick a subset of six Kitchen tasks and follow the setup described in the original paper (Check Figure~\ref{fig:libero} for the description of the six tasks), but adapting the learning algorithm from BC to \ours{} and Diff-$\pi$.
+For the LIBERO tasks, we pick a subset of six Kitchen tasks and follow the setup described in the LIBERO paper (Check Figure~\ref{fig:libero} for the description of the six tasks).

-\paragraph{Results} The results of the Push-T task and the RoboMimic benchmark are summarized in Table~\ref{tab:robomimic}.
-We only show the results here for the Square, Transport, ToolHang, and Push-T tasks, as on the Lift and Can task we observe no noticeable differences among different methods.
-For full results on RoboMimic and more implementation details, see Appendix.
+\textbf{\ours{} consistently outperforms competitors in varied robot manipulation tasks with high efficiency.} The results of the Push-T task and the RoboMimic benchmark are summarized in Table~\ref{tab:robomimic}.
 From the table, we observe that \ours{} consistently achieves comparable or higher success rates across different challenging manipulation tasks, compared against all baselines, with only an average NFE of 1.17.
-Note that Diff-$\pi$, while showing high success rates using NFE = 100, falls behind when NFE = 1.
+Note that Diffusion Policy, while showing high success rates using NFE = 100, falls behind when NFE = 1.
 Results for the six LIBERO tasks are presented in Table~\ref{tab:libero}.
-Aligning with findings from our previous experiments, \ours{} once again outperforms BC and Diff-$\pi$ in terms of SR, and maintains a high DS across all environments, with an average NFE of 1.27.
+Aligning with findings from our previous experiments, \ours{} once again outperforms BC and Diffusion Policy in terms of success rate with an average NFE of 1.27.
 We additionally visualize the variance predicted by \ours{} in Figure~\ref{fig:est_variance}.
-It can be seen that the model identifies the high variance when the robot's end effector is close to the object or target area, matching the expected variance from the demonstration set.
+It can be seen that the model identifies the high variance when the robot's end-effector is close to the object or target area, matching the variance from the demonstration data.